Different types of 3D Printing

 The Boeing 787, for instance, uses several 3D printed titanium parts, which saves the manufacturer 2-3 million dollars per plane.

 Similarly, Airbus has been using 3D printing to develop frames and shapes closer to the ones found in nature.
-The aim is to create light-weight aircrafts, which would ultimately contribute to improved aerodynamics.
+The aim is to create light-weight aircrafts which would ultimately contribute to improved aerodynamics.

-Using 3D printing for building airplane parts also allows designers more time to focus on rethinking the basics of airplane engineering, and bring about innovation in terms functionality and design.
+Using 3D printing for building airplane parts also allows designers more time to focus on rethinking the basics of airplane engineering, and bring about innovation in terms of functionality and design.

 The aerospace industry used the concept of 3D printing in the wildest ways possible.